Home-made thirst quenchers

 Soda, fruit juice, nectar, a cold beer… these are all tempting thirst quenchers, but there are certain undeniable disadvantages to them.
 You take in a lot of calories without noticing, and soft drinks and juices especially contain sugars and acids that create plaque and tooth erosion.
 Diet soda contains no calories but is equally bad for your teeth because there are acids in it, and it also contains artificial sweeteners, which should not be consumed to excess.
 What are your options if you are fed up with water?
 Here are a few tips for tasty and healthy thirst-quenchers.

 1: Flavoured water

 This recipe can vary endlessly with any ingredients you fancy.
-For example, you can add halved strawberries or raspberries in the water carafe and even throw in some orange slices.
+For example, you can add halved strawberries or raspberries into the water carafe and even throw in some orange slices.
 Or maybe you prefer trying pomegranate seeds, a piece of ginger and rosemary sprigs.
-Gradually, you’ll discover your favourite homemade flavoured water, and it will also look very festive.
+You will discover your favourite homemade flavoured water, and it will also look very festive.

-3: Iced Tea
+3: Iced tea

 4: Iced coffee

 Are you more of a coffee-lover?
 Then make your own iced coffee – a drink that has become more and more popular over the years.
 Make a cup of strong coffee and let it cool in the refrigerator.
 If necessary, add some sugar or honey to taste.
 Put the cold coffee into a glass and add a lot of ice cubes.
 Alternatively you can add milk if that is more to your liking, and your homemade thirst-quencher is ready to drink.
 Simple yet effective!